tonybruess/spotify-ripper/README.rst

-      --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs) -q VBR, --vbr VBR     VBR quality setting or target bitrate for Opus [Default=0] -Q {160,320,96}, --quality {160,320,96}
+      --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs) --plus-pcm            Saves a .pcm file in addition to the encoded file (e.g. mp3) --plus-wav            Saves a .wav file in addition to the encoded file (e.g. mp3) -q VBR, --vbr VBR     VBR quality setting or target bitrate for Opus [Default=0] -Q {160,320,96}, --quality {160,320,96}
                             Spotify stream bitrate preference [Default=320]